About Solar Homes Inc.

 About Peter Darlington

 The founder of Solar Homes Inc., Peter Darlington, started out in the construction industry in 1996 working with stucco and on the building envelope.
 Four years later, he started his own company called Peter’s Exterior Contracting.
-Over the last sixteen years, he has successfully installed exterior cladding on thousands of homes and commercial buildings.
+Over the last twenty years, he has successfully installed exterior cladding on hundreds of homes and commercial buildings.

 Walking The Talk.